Spofford Lake: Recreation

 Ware's Grove and North Shore are two municipal beaches on the lake.
 North Shore is for residents only, while Wares Grove, near the southwest end of the lake, along New Hampshire Route 9A, has an entrance fee and is open to the general public.
 A state-maintained boat ramp is available to the west of Wares Grove, affording access to Pierces Island, managed by the New Hampshire Division of Forests and Lands and offering hiking trails.
-Pine Grove Springs Country Club is a golf course in Spofford next to the lake.

 Fishing is a popular recreational activity on the lake.
-The lake is classified as a cold- and warmwater fishery, and is known for producing quality smallmouth bass, rainbow trout, northern pike, and especially largemouth bass.
+The lake is classified as a cold- and warmwater fishery, and is known for producing quality smallmouth bass, rainbow trout, northern pike, bullhead catfish and especially largemouth bass.
 Rock bass were introduced to the lake in the late 1990s and have proven to be a nuisance to anglers.